JicoDotNet/Expense-Management-Bucket/README.md

 ## Demo
 - URL - https://expensemanage-dotnet48.azurewebsites.net/
+- You have to authenticate your identity by your email OTP.

 ## Getting Started
 Let's start with development & deployment at your own system & server.